-(11) Private educational institutions serving children and young adults from pre- Kindergarten through 12th Grade, including homeschools serving children who are not household members, shall adhere to the face covering and other requirements for in-person instruction described in the document "Reentry Guidance" published by New Mexico's Public Education Department on June 20, 2020 and as updated from time to time thereafter, and shall operate with a maximum occupancy of 25% of any enclosed indoor space, with the occupancy restriction herein to govern in the event of any discrepancy with the "Reentry Guidance."
+(11) Private educational institutions serving children and young adults from pre- Kindergarten through 12th Grade, including homeschools serving children who are not household members, shall adhere to the face covering and other COVID-Safe Practices requirements for in- person instruction described in the document "Reentry Guidance" published by New Mexico's Public Education Department on June 20, 2020 and as updated from time to time thereafter, and shall operate with a maximum occupancy of 25% of any individual enclosed indoor space, such as any classroom, as determined by the relevant fire marshal or fire department, with the occupancy restriction herein to govern in the event of any discrepancy with the "Reentry Guidance."

-(12) Unless a healthcare provider instructs otherwise, all individuals shall wear a mask or multilayer cloth face covering in public settings except when eating or drinking.
+(12) Unless a healthcare provider instructs othe lwise, all individuals shall wear a mask or multilayer cloth face covering in public settings except when eating or drinking.